-Array of length ROWS containing the values by which the basis inverse is to be multiplied.
+Array of length problem.attributes.rows containing the values by which the basis inverse is to be multiplied.
 The transformed values will also be returned in this array.

 Get the (unscaled) tableau row z of constraint number irow, assuming that all arrays have been dimensioned.